Jason Knight (footballer): Personal life

 Knight was educated at Clonkeen College in Deansgrange, Dublin.
 His older brother, Kevin Knight was also a footballer, a former Leicester City youth and Republic of Ireland under-19 international, who also played in the League of Ireland with Bray Wanderers, Cabinteely, Shamrock Rovers B, Athlone Town and Longford Town.
-His two younger brothers Conor and Rhys Knight are also footballers, playing for Bray Wanderers, having come through the club's academy together.
+His two younger brothers Conor and Rhys Knight are also footballers.
+Conor plays for Bray Wanderers, while Rhys plays for Bristol City's under-21 team.